Why radiotherapy is used

 - A donor

-- Or marrow taken from you before your radiotherapy
+- Stem cells or bone marrow taken from you before your radiotherapy

 Rated 5 out of 5 based on 6 votes